viccode-physics/viccode-physics/README.md

 - 👋 Hi, I’m @viccode-physics
 - 👀 I’m interested in learning programming applied to Astrophysics
 - 🌱 I’m currently learning programming logic
-- 🌌 "We are made of stardust" - Carl Sagan

 <!---
 viccode-physics/viccode-physics is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.